ich777/unraid-qnapec/README.md

 This is the repository for the Unraid QNAP-EC plugin based on: https://github.com/Stonyx/QNAP-EC

-Currently know supported units are:
+Currently known supported units are:
 - TS-473A
 - TS-673A
 - TS-873A